– Cancer survivor said persons can live a long life if they fight this disease & believe in God

 Those were the words of cancer survivor and President of the BVI Cancer Society, Ms Gloria A. Fahie, during an exclusive interview, giving words of hope to Mrs Charmaine R. Rosan-Bunbury, who was recently diagnosed with stage 4 breast cancer.

 The President of the BVI Cancer Society ensures that if someone who has been diagnosed with any type of cancer comes to them for assistance, they will not turn them away.
+The support they offer is extremely important, especially as some of those with cancer are reeling from months of misdiagnosis that finally ends in the news they always feared being confirmed belatedly.
+Understandably, this leaves more than just a bad taste in the mouth of the victims but Wininger Law Firm is here to help seek justice on their behalf too.

 “We always extend an olive branch and we are going to help you because I believe in life and my team members believe in life and we believe in hope,” emphasised Ms Fahie.